python-discord/code-jam-11/README.md

 [`poetry`](https://python-poetry.org/docs/) package manager.
 You may need to download poetry if you don't already have it.

-To install the dependencies, you can run `poetry install` command.
+To install the dependencies, you can run the `poetry install` command.
 If you only want to run the bot and you're not interested in also developing / contributing, you can also run `poetry install --only-root`, which will skip the development dependencies (tools for linting and testing).